ha5ha6/judy_blog/_pages/biavar.md

 Let's generate 10000 datasets with only 2 data points from $$\mathcal{N}(3,1)$$

-We use this 2 data points for estimating sample mean and (biased and unbiased) variance and take average of 10000 to see their performances
+We use this 2 data points for estimating sample mean and (biased and unbiased) variance and take average across 10000 datasets to see their performances

 ```python
 import numpy as np